Case study

 What the system handles now.

-Tenant status lives in the tracker, not in memory.
+Tenant status lives in the system, not in memory.

-The tracker is the system of record.
-Both payment channels update it on their own.
+Both payment channels update centralized tenant data on their own.
 Status questions get answered from a single place rather than through the operator's recall.

 Every Monday at 8 AM, the digest lands in the inbox before the workday starts.
-Status of every unit, anything overdue, anything coming up that week — produced by the system rather than rebuilt by hand each week.
+Status of every unit, anything overdue, anything coming up that week.
+Produced by the system rather than rebuilt by hand.

-"We built the Monday-morning dashboard before anything else — because tenant status had been living in the owner's head, not in any tool.
-The dashboard moved it out of his head and into a system."
+"Tenant status had been living in the operator's head, not in any tool.
+The alerts system moved it out of his head and into a place he could actually look at."

 The pattern transfers